 Pharmacy Technician II - Clinical Pharmacy - $2500 sign-on bonus available

-$2500 sign-on bonus available for candidates with 2 years of experience!
+$2500 sign-on bonus for new hires with 2+ years of experience!

 Under the direction of a Pharmacist assists in processing and compounding prescriptions and other drug orders.
 Pulls prescribed medication from shelf, enters medication charges into the computer, restocks pharmacy automation, and handles telephone inquiries.
 Completion of Pharmacy Technician Level II proficiencies.